 Anti-Vibration System

-Milwaukee has fitted this model with an anti-vibration system to minimize wear on your hands and wrist.
+Milwaukee has equipped this model with an anti-vibration system to minimize the strain on your hands and wrists.

 Warranty

-This drill comes with an industry-leading 5-year limited warranty.
-It means you can buy with confidence.
+This drill is covered by an industry-leading 5-year limited warranty.
+You can buy it with confidence.

 What We Don't Like